KripaliTandon2804/findBranch/README.md

 # findBranch
-This is an API to find branch.Joi and passport libraries are used npm run start-dev
+This is an API to find branch.Joi and passport libraries are used.

+Running

+Development npm run start-dev

+Production npm start